aasisodiya/aasisodiya/README.md

 ## About Me

 - 🖥️ I'm a Software Engineer from India.
-- 👨‍💻 I'm currently working as Go Lang Developer and AWS Cloud Engineer
+- 👨‍💻 I'm currently working as Go Lang & C# Developer and Multi-Cloud Engineer (AWS & Azure)
-- 🤓 I'm a self-taught Designer, and a VR/AR Developer
+- 🤓 I'm a self-taught Designer, and a VR/AR Developer, also Azure Data Engineer Certified (DP-203)
 - 🔭 In my personal time I like working on Web App Development & 3D Modeling
 - 🌱 I’m currently learning React Native & 3D Modeling
 - 👯 I’m looking to collaborate on Educational App